Bogotá Bracelet: Detention

 Moore was held in a room in the Bogotá police headquarters while his fate was decided.
-He was ultimately charged, and faced with prosecution for theft.
-In light of the special circumstances, it was arranged that, rather than be sent to one of the city's prisons, Moore was kept under house arrest at the home belonging to the Director of the Colombian Football Federation Alfonso Senior.
-He was allowed to train, so he could keep up his fitness, although he was constantly followed by armed police guards.
-In press reports there was initially some confusion about the fact that the alleged theft and Moore's arrest had taken place several days apart.
+He was ultimately charged and faced with prosecution for theft.
+In light of the special circumstances, it was arranged that, rather than be sent to one of the city's prisons, Moore was kept under house arrest at Director of the Colombian Football Federation Alfonso Senior's residence.
+He was allowed to train so he could maintain his fitness, but was constantly followed by armed police guards.
+In press reports, there was initially some confusion about the fact that the alleged theft and Moore's arrest had taken place several days apart.

 The arrest sparked international media attention.
 Interest in the incident was stoked by the fact that Moore was a particularly well-known footballer generally respected throughout the game.
 In Britain there was massive press interest in Moore's wife Tina, who was shortly due to go out and watch England play in Mexico, and she was followed by a crowd of journalists wherever she went.

 Moore was generally perceived to be innocent.
 Ramsey expressed his own belief in his captain.
 "I should have thought that the integrity of this man would be enough to answer these charges.
 It is too ridiculous for words".
 The former Brazil coach João Saldanha observed that when he had stayed at the hotel with his team Botafogo they had experienced a similar incident – in which jewellery had been hidden on them and money demanded in order to avoid a scandal.
 Saldanha described the allegations against Moore as "disgraceful" and "slander".